JPingAMMS/tidyRnaEdit_exampledata/README.md

 # tidyRnaEdit_exampledata

-`*outTable.gz` files are REDItools outTables on chr17.
+`*outTable.gz` files are REDItools outTables, only chr17 included.
 `reditools_sample.xlsx` file is a dataframe of 3 columns, including filepath, sampleid, group.

 outTable is the standard output by [REDItools](https://github.com/BioinfoUNIBA/REDItools2).